 To make choosing easier for you, Qubit Labs came up with a research-based analysis of Eastern Europe vs Asia outsourcing, comparing the main points, like salaries, tech stack, and business environment.

 Asia vs Europe: Comparing Top Outsourcing Destinations

 Let’s start with a few words about IT outsourcing.

 First off, it allows companies of all sizes to facilitate their development processes, cut costs, focus on core business goals, and make their projects skyrocket.
 Software outsourcing is about improving service quality, accessing global talent, and increasing chances for an efficient business transformation.

 Since Western companies are rapidly advancing and require more talents, software developers worldwide take this opportunity and get recognized as superb software outsourcing services providers.
 The most notable is Asia IT outsourcing and its main competitor — Eastern Europe.

 When deciding between Eastern Europe or Asia, the companies choose between the primary benefits these regions offer.
-For countries like India, the Philippines, and China, the main advantage is the inexpensive labor.
-Meanwhile, Eastern Europe, including Ukraine, Poland, and Romania, stands out thanks to higher quality, reliability, and data protection.
+For countries like India, the Philippines, Turkey and China, the main advantage is the inexpensive labor.
+Meanwhile, Eastern Europe, including Ukraine, Poland, Georgia and Romania, stands out thanks to higher quality, reliability, and data protection.